MauiJay/ci4-shield-tailwinds/text.md

 Fork it (https://github.com/MauiJay/ci4-shield-tailwinds/fork)

-- Create your branch (git checkout -b my-new-snippet)
+- Create your branch (git checkout -b my-new-branch)
-- Commit your changes (git commit -am 'Add some snippet')
+- Commit your changes (git commit -m 'Add some stuff')
-- Push to the branch (git push origin my-new-snippet)
+- Push to the branch (git push origin my-new-branch)
 - Create a new Pull Request.

+Hack is a language that also uses the PHP extension.
+You can override the auto-detection by specifying a different language in a .gitattributes file at the top level of the repository:

+*.php linguist-language=PHP